lalrpop/lalrpop/doc/src/tutorial/002_paren_numbers.md

 simple.
 Let's just start with parenthesized integers, like `123` or `(123)` or even (hold on to your hats) `(((123)))`.
 Wow.

-To handle this, we'll need a to add a [`calculator1.lalrpop`][calculator1] as shown below.
+To handle this, we'll need to add a [`calculator1.lalrpop`][calculator1] as shown below.
 Note: to make explaining things easier, this version is maximally explicit; the next section will make it shorter by employing some shorthands that LALRPOP